appseconnect/docs/_posts/Workflow-Management/Quickstart/2018-09-20-attribute-mapping-workflow.md

 2. Select the Applications whose workflow is to be implemented.
 3. Create a workflow or choose a pre-packaged workflow.

-[Click](/workflow/steps-to-choose-your-workflow/)to know more about choosing workflow.
+[Click](/workflow/steps-to-choose-your-workflow/) to know more about choosing workflow.

 # Steps to Implement Attribute Mapping: